Arm2201/Landing_Page/README.md

 - login page
 - logout page

-This project links the given username, password, and email (when you register) to the phpmyadmin database.
-You will need to download xampp in order to link to the localhost database.
+This project links the given username, password, and email (when you register) to the database.
+You will need to download xampp in order to link to the MySQL database.

 Before running the program, run these commands:
 - python manage.py makemigrations